 This self-transcending approach to the contemplation of things is where one experiences not the abstract truth of God’s existence given the contingency of all things.
 You’re not contemplating a syllogism at this point, but the living presence of Christ as the ever-speaking Word of the Father.
 It’s what the contemplatives all report – when one quiets oneself and attends to the irreducible goodness and beauty of things, and when one listens there, one will find oneself (as Sarah Coakley says) being caught up in a conversation and eventually being addressed within that conversation.

 There’s a truth to “Christ in all things” that can be apprehended on a philosophical level.
 That’s helpful.
 But the heart longs for more.
 There is an encounter with the reality to which such truths point.
 The transition from one to the other travels along the path of the persistent contemplation of the goodness, beauty and giftedness of things, the truth of the gospel as the unity of all things in Christ.
 This may be why Paul is careful in 1Cor 15 to say that in the end “God becomes all in all.”
-Not just “in all” — which is already true — but “all in all.”
-Might this suggest our perceiving God in all as the explicit truth of things?
+Not just “in all” — which is already true — but “all in all” which suggests our perceiving God in all as the explicit truth of things, ourselves included?
 It’s one thing for God to see you.
 That’s always true.
 It’s another thing to know God sees you.
 But it’s transformational finally to see God seeing you.
-That, is seems to me, is of the same species of God’s being all in all.
+That, it seems to me, is of the same species of God’s being all in all.